abhiramelf/15-days-of-foundry/README.md

 ### Day 3: SimpleBank
 Implements a basic bank contract for deposits, withdrawals, and balance tracking.
 Includes a factory contract so any wallet can deploy its own SimpleBank instance as owner.

+### Day 4: TokenSwap
+Implements a token swap contract for exchanging two ERC20 tokens (TokenA and TokenB) and providing liquidity.
+Includes fuzz and invariant tests to ensure robust behavior and security.

 ## License